Unity-Technologies/BackgroundDownload/README.md

 Fields:
 * System.Uri url - the URL to the file to download.
 * string filePath -  a **relative** file path that must be inside *Application.persistentDataPath*.
-* BackgroundDownloadPolicy policy - policy to limit downloads to certain network types.
+* `BackgroundDownloadPolicy policy` - policy to limit downloads to certain network types.
 Does not persist across app runs.
+* float progress - how far the request has progressed (0 to 1), negative value if unkown.
+Accessing this field can be very expensive (in particular on Android).
 * Dictionary<string, List<string>> requestHeaders - custom HTTP headers to send.
 Does not persist across app runs.

 Methods: